-HIGHER EDUCATION
+LAW AND HIGHER EDUCATION 721

-Prerequisite: 5700:704 or permission.
-In-depth study of problems, procedures and principles of administration in institutions of higher education Emphasis is placed on the administrative process and major administrative task areas. - 720 FINANCE AND HIGHER EDUCATION 3 credits Prerequisite: permission of the instructor.
-Facilitates student's understanding of how American higher educations financed, identifies various methodologies used, and political and economic impacts and processes involved. - 721 LAW AND HIGHER EDUCATION 3 credits Prerequisite: permission of the instructor.
-Legal aspects of higher education, sources of law and authority presented; impact on, interaction with, and implications for the administration of higher education discussed. - 725 SEMINAR IN HIGHER EDUCATION: STUDENT SERVICES 3 credits Prerequisite: permission.
-Topics of concern to student specializing in student personnel services in higher education.
-Topics may differ each semester depending upon specific student needs and interests. - 730 HIGHER EDUCATION CURRICULUM AND PROGRAM PLANNING 3 credits Study of strategies for implementing and monitoring the curricular change process.
-Broad aspects of higher education program planning shall be examined. - 735 INSTRUCTIONAL STRATEGIES AND TECHNIQUES FOR THE COLLEGE INSTRUCTOR - 3 credits
+Prerequisite: permission of the instructor.
+Legal aspects of higher education, sources of law and authority presented; impact on, interaction with, and implications for the administration of higher education discussed

+- 725 SEMINAR IN HIGHER EDUCATION: STUDENT SERVICES 3 credits Prerequisite: permission.
+Topics of concern to student specializing in student personnel ser-vices in higher education.
+Topics may differ each semester depending upon specific student needs and interests - 730 HIGHER EDUCATION CURRICULUM AND PROGRAM PLANNING 3 credits Study of strategies for implementing and monitoring the curricular change process.
+Broad aspects of higher education program planning shall be examined.

+735 INSTRUCTIONAL STRATEGIES AND TECHNIQUES

-- Selected topics in instructional theory, techniques and strategies which are appropriate to instructional planning and development of college-level courses.
-Criterion-reference formatting is emphasized, including student achievement testing and evaluation. - 7.45 INDEPENDENT STUDY IN HIGHER EDUCATION 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission.
-Selected area of independent investigation in an area of higher education as determined by adviser and student in relation to student's academic needs and career goals. - 800 ADVANCED ADMINISTRATIVE COLLOQUIUM IN HIGHER EDUCATION 1 credit (May be repeated) Prerequisite: permission.
-Examination of selected perspectives and topics which pose concerns to participation students. - 801 INTERNSHIP IN HIGHER EDUCATION 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission; corequisite: 802.
-Intensive work experience in operations of an institution of higher education, related to student's own program of studies and professional goals. - 802 INTERNSHIP IN HIGHER EDUCATION SEMINAR (May be repeated for a total of three credits) Prerequisite: permission; corequisite: 801.
+FOR THE COLLEGE INSTRUCTOR 3 credits Selected topics in instructional theory, techniques and strategies which are appropriate to instructional planning and development of college-level courses.
+Criterion-reference formatting is emphasized, including student achievement testing and evaluation.

+- 745 INDEPENDENT STUDY IN HIGHER EDUCATION 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission.
+Selected area of inde-pendent investigation in an area of higher education as determined by adviser and student in relation to student's academic needs and career goals. - ADVANCED ADMINISTRATIVE COLLOQUIUM IN HIGHER EDUCATION 1 credit (May be repeated) Prerequisite: permission.
+Examination of selected perspectives and topics which pose concerns to participation students. - INTERNSHIP IN HIGHER EDUCATION 1-3 credits 801 May be repeated for a total of six credits) Prerequisite: permission; corequisite: 802.
+Intensive work experience in operations of an institution of higher education, related to student's own program of studies and professional goals. - INTERNSHIP IN HIGHER EDUCATION SEMINAR 802

+May be repeated for a total of three credits) Prerequisite: permission; corequisite: 801.
 To be taken in conjunction with internship for synthesis of problems encountered in internship experience and to provide the opportunity to share ideas and experiences from various areas of higher education internship placement.